openearth/coclico-workbench/README.md

 - **notebooks**: (DEPRECATION WARNING) various scripts that were developed in the first two years of the CoCliCo project.
 These scripts will be redistributed over exploratory tools and tutorials soon.

 - **tutorials**: short notebooks describing how to use the CoCliCo Data repository (STAC)

-- **src/coclicodata**: (OUTDATED) various scripts with basic functionalities that can be used for the tutorials & exploratory tools

 ## Contributing